-This Award was set up in 2006 in memory of Dr Joseph Derwent Todd, a long-time Fellow and Tutor in Engineering at St Edmund Hall.
-The purpose of the award is to fund one or two Engineering students to engage in Long Vacation projects that involve personal development, engineering application/ innovation, environmental/ community achievement, and the enhancement of the reputation of the Hall.
-Up to £1500 in total may be awarded on tutor nominations each year.
+The Joe Todd Award was set up in 2006 in memory of Dr Joseph Derwent Todd, a long-time Fellow and Tutor in Engineering at St Edmund Hall.
+The purpose of the Award is to fund a small number of Engineering students to engage in Long Vacation projects (including internships) that involve personal development, engineering application/innovation, environmental/community achievement, and the enhancement of the reputation of the Hall.
+Typically up to £2500 in total is available each year for awards.

 Bernard Bewlay Science and Engineering Prize

 Dr Bernard Bewlay (1980, Metallurgy) has established this prize to assist two talented and promising third-year undergraduates studying Mathematical, Physical or Life Sciences and who are performing well academically.
 The recipients of this award should have a clear vision of the technical career they wish to pursue after their studies at the Hall, and they should have an appreciation of how their future contributions can benefit society as a whole.
 The recipients of this award should also have a full appreciation of the ‘Hall Spirit’, and they should be engaged in the full curriculum of the Hall from their tutor’s office to the sporting field to their artistic endeavours!
 Two prizes of £500 are awarded at the end of each Michaelmas Term.
 All eligible students are considered without application, and awards are based on nominations by the tutors.

 A prize of £500 is given to each St Edmund Hall student who manages to achieve both a First Class degree and a University Blue.

 Our travel awards are usually open for applications from current students during Hilary term.